Skip to main content

 Contracts

-There are policies for hiring outside speakers, performers and vendors for Saint Louis University student groups, known as CSOs.
-The following procedure should only followed after your event has been approved on SLU Groups.
+There are policies for hiring outside speakers, performers and vendors for Saint Louis University student groups, known as chartered student organizations or CSOs.
+The procedure below should only be followed after your event has been approved on SLU Groups.

 1. Once your event is approved, contact the Student Involvement Center at involvement@slu.edu or 314-977-2805 to schedule an appointment with a SIC staff member to help you create a contract using the online software Agiloft.
-Drop-in appointments are sometimes available, but cannot be guaranteed.
+Drop-in appointments are sometimes available, but not guaranteed.

-2. You will need to have the following information collected ahead of time:
+2. You must have the following information collected ahead of time:

 1. A title and description for your contract.